TypeScript is a first-class language for building integrations with the CLI.

 define

-helper functions are important to wrap your App, Triggers, Creates, Searches, and Input Field definitions. - Code is kept in the
+helper functions are important to wrap your App,

-directory and compiled todist/
+directory and compiled to dist/

-.
-The root of the integration now becomes./src/index.ts
+root of the integration now becomes ./src/index.ts

 /export

-syntax is used instead of Node’srequire
+syntax is used instead of Node’s

 /module.exports